ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 ## Site Configuration

 1. Go to the **Configuration** section of the admin panel.
+2. Click on the **Site** tab.
-2. Double check that the site title is correct.
+3. Double check that the site title is correct.
-3. Double check the author name and email.
+4. Double check the author name and email.
-4. Edit the metadata description to describe the site.
+5. Edit the metadata description to describe the site.
-5. Save.
+6. Save.

 ## Theme Configuration

+To access theme configuration, go to the **Themes** section and click on the **Tutorial** theme.

 A space has been provided for the link to a git repository if using Git Sync (strongly recommended).
+You will probably want to fill this out after setting up the plugin.

 ### Logo